open-telemetry/oteps/text/0066-separate-context-propagation.md

 The design of OpenTelemetry is based on the priciples of aspect-oriented programming, adopted to the needs of distributed systems.

-OpenTelemetry is separated into two layers: **aspects** which crosscut and intertwine with a program's functional concerns, and cannot be encapsulated.
-In this architecture, each cross-cutting concern is modeled as an independent subsystem.
-Multiple aspects - including the tracing and baggage systems provided by OpenTelemetry - then share the same underlying **context propagation** system, which allows these cross-cutting concerns to store and access their data across the lifespan of a distributed transaction.
+OpenTelemetry is separated into two layers: **cross-cutting concerns** which intertwine with a program's application logic, and cannot be encapsulated.
+In this architecture, each concern is modeled as an independent subsystem.
+Multiple concerns - including the tracing and baggage systems provided by OpenTelemetry - then share the same underlying **context propagation** system, which allows these cross-cutting concerns to store and access their data across the lifespan of a distributed transaction.

-# Aspects
+# Cross-Cutting Concerns

 ## Observability API
-Distributed tracing is one example of an aspect.
+Distributed tracing is one example of a cross-cutting concern.
 Tracing code is interleaved with regular code, and ties together independent code modules which would otherwise remain encapsulated.
 Tracing is also distributed, and requires non-local, transaction-level context propagation in order to execute correctly.

-A second observability aspect is correlations.
-Correlations are labels for metrics, where the value of the label may be defined anywhere in the transaction.
-Correlations are like Baggage, but are write only - the values can only be used for observability.
+A second observability concern is **correlations**.
+Correlations provide values for labels, which can then be applied to any metric occurring later in the same transaction.
+The Correlations API is similar to the Baggage API, except it is a write-only interface.

 The observability APIs are not described here directly.
 However, in this new design, all observability APIs would be modified to make use of the generalized